EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     Open OnDemand and the back-ends use the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager to schedule and run jobs on back-ends.

-    Unless you are using the [Job Composer](apps/job-composer.md) app, you should not have to worry about the details of how Slurm works.
+    Unless you are using the [Project Manager](apps/project-manager.md) with Slurm directives, you should not have to worry about the details of how Slurm works.
 Open OnDemand's user interface and apps are designed to hide its details from users.

 !!!
 Tip